lmoffereins/initials-default-avatar/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Fixed avatar urls for sites that use ssl

 = 2.0.1 =
 * Fixed a bug where the wrong settings were used for setting up the network default avatar
 * Fixed a bug where the sample avatar had no initials